 Canadian Refrigerant Regulations in 2025

-Sheldon Nakata • October 1, 2024
+Micron Mechanical • October 1, 2024

 In 2025 all new multi-family home builds in Canada will be required to install mechanical air-cooling equipment.
 This will bring about big changes for building operators including: